Current PhD students

-I’m working with a team of very dedicated research students:
+I’ve had a team of very dedicated doctoral students:

 - Seemaa Mohammed (PhD, Plymouth University, 2019): The lattice Boltzmann method for flows with slip and no-slip boundaries (in collaboration with Dave Graham);